 Aptitude Test is one of the integral components in the entire scheme of the selection process.
 The areas normally covered in the aptitude tests of most companies are Quantitative ability, Reasoning and Verbal Ability.
-For some of the companies, questions related to Coding or Programming are also being asked.
 These tests are well structured.
 The kind of questions that are asked or the topics that are tested depends entirely on the company conducting the test.
 Each company has its own pattern.
 Even though the test patterns might differ across the companies, there are certain topics from which the questions are asked very frequently.

 The questions from this test area of Quantitative Aptitude are of easy to moderate level of difficulty.
 The questions, usually, come from the following topics.

 - Quadratic Equations

 - Percentages, Profit and Loss, Partnerships

 - Averages, Mixtures and Alligations

 - Time & Distance